Cherry Bars

 Recipe Tips

 - Line the pan with parchment and leave an overhang on two sides.
-This makes it way easier to lift the bars out cleanly after they cool.
+This makes it easy to lift the bars out cleanly after they cool.

 - Watch the bake time.
-These bars firm up as they cool, so pull them when they’re just golden on top and the filling is bubbling slightly around the edges.
+These bars firm up as they cool, so pull them out of the oven when they’re just golden on top, and the filling is bubbling slightly around the edges.

 FAQs